constkhi/vue-simple-alert/README.md

 > Optional.
 Specifies icon type.

-- reverseButton: boolean
+- options: SweetAlertOptions

 > Optional.
-Set to true if you want to invert default buttons positions.
+Advanced options.
+Refer to [sweetalert2 documentation](https://sweetalert2.github.io/#configuration).

 - returns: Promise\<boolean\>

 > Will be resolved when OK button clicked.
 If confirm box closed by any other reason, this promise will be rejected.

-### prompt(message, defaultText?, title?, type?, reverseButton?)
+### prompt(message, defaultText?, title?, type?, options?)

 The prompt() method displays a dialog box that prompts the user for input.